 Motor and Belt Noise – Looking further at our example, we expect belt and motor noise, both of which are contributors to the overall fan noise level.
 Depending on the noise level to meet, we can blanket the belt guard and specify a low noise motor resulting in a 5 to 10 dBA noise reduction.

 Now that we’ve addressed a single fan what happens when we install multiple fans in the same space.
-Using logarithmic addition, we know that two equal sound sources produce a resultant noise level that is 3 dBA higher.
-As example, the noise from two 85 dBA fans would combine to produce 88 dBA overall.
+Using logarithmic addition, we know that two equal sound sources produce a resultant noise level that is three dBA higher.
+As an example, the noise from two 85 dBA fans would combine to produce 88 dBA overall.